Secure your business from login to chargeback

 In doing so, we need to collect and process information about our Customers’ End Users.
 Our cloud-based machine learning platform uses this information to predict and prevent fraudulent and other illegal or malicious activity in real time.

-We have four core product offerings for our Customers: Payment Protection (reduces fraudulent payments), Account Defense (reduces fake account creation and prevents bad actors from accessing trust-worthy accounts), Content Integrity (protects Customer Sites from malicious content) and Dispute Management (helps Customers manage chargebacks).
+We offer four core products and related support and knowledge sharing services: Payment Protection (reduces fraudulent payments), Account Defense (reduces fake account creation and prevents bad actors from accessing trust-worthy accounts), Content Integrity (protects Customer Sites from malicious content) and Dispute Management (helps Customers manage chargebacks).
 You can find out more about these offerings here. find out more about Sift's core product offerings

 We then process the Customer Data through our cloud-based machine learning platform to return a relative fraud score which is a numerical indicator of the likelihood of fraud or illegal activity for a particular event on the Customer Site (e.g., a purchase transaction, the posting of content, creation of a profile) and supporting information about potential illegal acts or security threats.
 For our Dispute Management product, we process the Customer Data to create a win rate which (similar to the fraud score) is a numerical indicator of the likelihood of winning a particular chargeback.
 In addition to the score and win rate, we provide our Customers with supporting evidence, aggregated reporting, insights and records.